Nerve Block Techniques

 - Dinner will be provided

-Friday night dinner and lecture will be held at the Omni Hotel Frisco located in the Star District, home of the Dallas Cowboys headquarters and training Facility.
+Friday night dinner and lecture will be held at the The Westin Stonebriar Hotel & Golf Club located in Frisco, Texas.

 Frisco, TX 75034